terminal-iv/terminal_IV/5_cyberware/custom_cyberware_framework.md

 ## Class B
 Class B: "always-on" cyberware which passively offers a specific fictional permission or mechanical advantage.
 Access to Class B cyberware is often restricted by Terminal_IV's authorities, and many examples in this category are entirely illegal (doubly so if jailbroken).

+B1/B2 can be combined, both are fictional permissions or mechanical advantages

 Class B2 cyberware provides the fictional effect of a physical item, but integrated into your body.
 Examples include wrist-mounted rocket launchers (which are essentially just a regular rocket launcher integrated with your body).